thiblahute/meson-website/Build-options.md

     option('other_one', type : 'boolean', value : false)
     option('combo_opt', type : 'combo', choices : ['one', 'two', 'three'], value : 'three')

 This demonstrates the three basic option types and their usage.
 String option is just a free form string and a boolean option is, unsurprisingly, true or false.
-The combo option can have any value from the strings listed in argument <tt>choices</tt>.
-If <tt>value</tt> is not set, it defaults to empty string for strings, <tt>true</tt> for booleans or the first element in a combo.
-You can specify <tt>description</tt>, which is a free form piece of text describing the option.
+The combo option can have any value from the strings listed in argument `choices`.
+If `value` is not set, it defaults to empty string for strings, `true` for booleans or the first element in a combo.
+You can specify `description`, which is a free form piece of text describing the option.
 It defaults to option name.

-These options are accessed in Meson code with the <tt>get_option</tt> function.
+These options are accessed in Meson code with the `get_option` function.

     optval = get_option('opt_name')